 When a component of the network is disposed of or decommissioned, the carrying amount of the component in the Balance Sheet is written off to the 'Other operating expenditure' line in the Comprehensive Income and Expenditure Statement as part of the gain or loss on disposal.
 Receipts from disposals (if any) are credited to the same line in the Comprehensive Income and Expenditure Statement, also as part of the gain or loss on disposal (i.e. netted off against the carrying value of the asset at the time of disposal).
 The written-off amounts of disposals are not a charge against council tax, as the cost of noncurrent assets is fully provided for under separate arrangements for capital financing.
 Amounts are transferred to the capital adjustment account from the General Fund Balance in the Movement in Reserves Statement.

-2020/21 2021/22
+2021/22 2022/23

 £'000 £'000

-Net book value (modified historical cost) at 1 April 137,927 137,609
+Net book value (modified historical cost) at 1 April 137,608 147,592

-Additions 9,311 15,811
+Additions 15,811 9,859

-Derecognition (2,399) (17)
+Derecognition (17) 0

-Depreciation (5,788) (6,521)
+Depreciation (6,521) (6,919)

+Revaluation increases/(decreases) recognised in the Revaluation Reserve (1)

+Revaluation increases/(decreases) recognised in the Surplus/Deficit on the Provision of

-Impairment 0 0
+Services 0 (2)

-Other movements in cost (1,441) 711
+Other movements in cost 711

-Net book value at 31 March 137,609 147,592
+Net book value at 31 March 147,592 150,528